 Every warehouse and storage facility needs a team of forklift operators who keep their facility on schedule.
 If one person leaves, a new position pops up right away, giving you the chance to join the team.

 How much do forklift drivers make in Australia?

-In Australia, forklift drivers make about $27 an hour or $57,000 per year.
+In Australia, forklift drivers make about $27 an hour or $57,000 annually.
 This number could change if you live in an area with a high cost of living.
 If you have a lot of experience, you could make $63,000 a year or more.

 working with Randstad as a forklift operator

-- You’ll gain experience that opens up a wide variety of other job opportunities related to warehouses, heavy machinery use, and customer service.
+- You’ll gain experience that opens up various other job opportunities related to warehouses, heavy machinery use, and customer service.